 Top 5 Tips for Your Medical Social Worker resume

-• Your role involves a hefty dose of approachability since you help so many people dealing with difficult situations, but your resume should be sleek and professional.
+- Your role involves a hefty dose of approachability since you help so many people dealing with difficult situations, but your resume template should be sleek and professional.
 Don’t try to brighten it up too much with fancy colors or unusual fonts—you’re writing for the recruiters, not your patients.

 We know you’ve undoubtedly handled a vast array of difficult and moving situations through your work, but it’s important for you to make the highlights fit on one page or less.

-Any points you don’t have room for on your resume can be repurposed as the foundational elements for a truly compelling cover letter.
+Any points you don’t have room for on your resume can be repurposed as the foundational elements for writing an effective cover letter.
 A cover letter will complement your resume nicely while providing extra details about the cases you handled that qualify you to help others in need.

 Another way to spruce up your resume and add interest is to vary your metrics.
 It can be tricky to avoid everything being a percentage of either increasing or decreasing something, but try to think of other metrics like star ratings or budget changes to add to the mix.